-Although many consumers don’t realize it, the North Carolina Lemon Law gives them the legal power to do something about a new car (purchased or leased) that doesn’t perform or conform to the terms of its written warranty or is unable to be repaired.
-In some cases, consumers may be entitled to a full refund.
-This means that consumers don’t need to put up with a defective vehicle, but can instead walk away from the situation as if the purchase never took place.
+The Lemon Law in NC gives consumers the legal power to hold auto manufacturers accountable for cars that don’t conform to the terms of their written warranty.
+In some cases, consumers should receive a full refund.
+Meaning that consumers don’t need to put up with a defective vehicle but can instead walk away from the situation as if the purchase never took place.

 Similar to many other legal provisions, the NC Lemon Law includes specific stipulations that can be confusing and complex to understand.
-This article provides an overview of what the NC Lemon Law is, and the requirements to qualify for the protection it provides.
-Moreover, this article identifies the remedies made available under the statute and explains how to file a claim under the law.
-Ultimately, the goal of this piece is to inform you and other consumers of the protections afforded to you under the IL Lemon Laws, potentially saving you a significant amount of time and money.
+This article provides an overview of the statute and the requirements to qualify for a claim.
+This article identifies the remedies available under the statute and explains how to seek compensation under the law.
+The goal of this piece is to inform you and other consumers of the protections afforded to you, potentially saving you a significant amount of time and money.

-The Lemon Laws in North Carolina define a lemon as a new car that has serious problems the render it inoperable.
-A lemon can also be a new car that’s value has been greatly diminished as the result or a serious problem, which the dealer or manufacturer is unable to fix within the designated timeframe.
+A lemon is a new car with serious problems that render it inoperable.
+It can also refer to a new vehicle with diminished due to severe pain, which the dealer or manufacturer cannot fix within the designated timeframe.

-Unlike other states’ lemon laws, the NC Lemon Laws are unique in that they are only applicable to new vehicles.
-The NC Lemon Law covers drivers whose brand-new vehicles suffer a nonconformity or substantial defect within the first 24 months or 24,000 miles, whichever comes first, that can’t be repaired after repeated attempts (between 1 or 3) by the manufacturer or an authorized dealership.
+North Carolina is unique in that the statute only applies to new vehicles.
+The statute covers drivers whose brand-new vehicles suffer a nonconformity or substantial defect within the first 24 months or 24,000 miles, whichever comes first.
+The car must have been to a manufacturer-approved shop between one and three times.

-It’s important to note that not all defects or problems with a car will qualify under the NC Lemon Law.
+It’s important to note that not all defects or problems with a car will qualify under the statute.
 To be covered, a defect must be substantial.
-In other words, it must be a warranty-covered problem that affects the car’s use, value or safety.
-For example, a substantial defect could include faulty brakes or steering.
-A substantial defect would not include a loose radio knob or loose carpet mat.
-A substantial defect is not to be caused by abuse or any alteration you’ve made yourself to the car.
-Sometimes, the line between what is considered a minor defect and what is considered a substantial defect can be very fine, which is why it’s always a good idea to consult a legal professional to assist you with your case.
+It must be a warranty-covered problem that affects a car’s use, value, or safety.
+A significant defect could include faulty brakes or steering, not a loose radio knob or loose carpet mat.
+A substantial defect does not cover a defect caused by abuse or alteration you’ve made to the car.
+Sometimes, the line between what is considered a minor defect and a substantial defect is a fine line.
+It’s always a good idea to consult a legal professional to assist you with your case.

 Under the law, the refund is reduced by a “reasonable allowance” for your use of the vehicle.
 The following formula is used to calculate the refund: